A buyer's guide to yacht chandlers

 Last updated: 24/08/2017

 Whether buying online or in store when in port, a yacht chandler is the one-stop shop for your marine needs.
-We spoke to some leading yacht chandlers here at Yachting Pages to bring you the top tips to follow when buying from a chandlery store.
+Yachting Pages spoke to some leading yacht chandlers to bring you the top tips to follow when buying from a chandlery store.

 Firstly, don’t be afraid to ask – Chandleries are experts in all things yacht related

 If you’re a new crew member getting started in the superyacht industry, don’t be afraid to ask for help when you visit a yacht chandlery, whether that’s just requesting a product or asking for advice on how to use it.
 Jose from Barcelona’s Pinmar Supply receives all kinds of requests from people, some as matter-of-fact as, “I have a boat, and I want to paint it”!

 While the most common questions Pinmar Supply receives are for paint systems, product compatibility and technical advice, confusion around chandleries can prompt some incredibly unusual requests, as Jose points out.
 “One particularly unusual request was a customer who asked for seven different colours of gel coat to paint stripes on his boat to match his t-shirt.
 I’ve also been asked for golden paint to paint a toilet, for nail polish, cigarettes, and food.
 One person even asked me to order him a pizza!”

 Nail polish and pizza questions aside, it’s essential for crew to ask questions, particularly if they are working on a new, larger yacht than one they were previously based on.
 The main reason for this is that products change according to the size of the yacht, and what’s right for a 15m yacht may not be suitable for a 60m.